 listed for the protective and limited subzones also apply to the resource subzone, unless otherwise noted.

-(b) If a proposed use is not presented below or in section 13-5-22 or 13-5-23, an applicant may [a temporary variance,] petition the land use commission for a land use district boundary change, or initiate an administrative rule change to have the proposed use added to the identified land uses.
+(b) If a proposed use is not presented below or in section 13-5-22 or 13-5-23, an applicant may request a temporary variance, [a temporary variance,] petition the land use commission for a land use district boundary change, or initiate an administrative rule change to have the proposed use added to the identified land uses.

 (c) Identified land uses in the resource subzone and their required permits (if applicable), are listed below: